 What is — and where is — Tonga?

 Appleby begins by providing readers with a basic understanding of what and where Tonga is: “The Kingdom of Tonga lies just west of the International Date Line and consists of 176 islands and about 100,000 people.
 Never colonized, the population is ethnically homogeneous and proud of its independence.
-The King has until recently reigned supreme over a feudal system where both political and economic power are more closely aligned than in most Western countries.
+The King has, until recently, control over a feudal system where both political and economic power.
+They are more closely align than in most Western countries.
 Tonga was a British protectorate until 1970, yet was graced with British judges until 1993.
 The legal system is homegrown, but relies heavily on English law where there is a gap.”

 Never a dull moment

-“There was and continues to be tension between the three organs of state – the fledgling democratic legislature, the judiciary, and an executive that has been cajoled into surrendering some of its power.
-These dynamics create significant challenges that cannot always be resolved through purely legal mechanisms.”
+“There was and continues to be tension between the three organs of state – the fledgling democratic legislature, the judiciary, and an executive that has been cajoling into surrendering some of its power.
+These dynamics create significant challenges that are difficult to resolve through purely legal mechanisms.”

 “Commerce, once traditionally dominated by the nobles is now more primarily driven by well educated and commercially minded Tongans as well as expatriates from Australia, New Zealand and Europe (mainly Germany and Italy).
 There is also a small Indian community, and a growing Chinese community.

 The King of the time made some US$20-30 million from the sale of…passports, and the booty was held in an offshore bank account.
 When asked whether he would bring the funds back to Tonga His Majesty refused, saying the people would spend it unwisely.
 The story continues with an American entertainer eventually appointed court jester.
 The jester boasted investment skills, and persuaded the King to allow him to invest the passport money in offshore shares.
 A few years later, however, the jester, now domiciled overseas, admitted that the investments had failed and most of the treasure lost.”